Category Archives: Northern California Inland

 Distance: 34 miles out and back

-Elevation gain: 3790 ft
+Elevation gain: 3224 ft

 This ride is an offshoot of the Forks of Salmon loop ride, and has the same virtues: rugged, rocky landscape, minuscule road width, little traffic, major exposure.
 Since it’s short and relatively easy to get to, it makes a nice alternative if you found the FOS ride seductive but didn’t want to invest the 100 miles.
-The vert is somewhere between easy and hard—RidewithGPS gives the elevation total as 3200 ft, which isn’t daunting, but I promise it feels like even less than that.
+The vert is somewhere between easy and hard—RWGPS gives the elevation total as 3200 ft, which isn’t daunting, but I promise it feels like even less than that.

 Of its 17 miles, 10 of them are just very nice canyon riding along a river on a large, polished two-lane road.
 But the other 7 miles are extraordinary—hair-raising serpentining along a vertical canyon wall on a true one-lane road with no guard rails or any kind of protection, with massive rock on one side and a 200-ft drop-off to the river at the very edge of the road on the other.
 I loved it, but it’s not for people who have trouble with exposure.

 Salmon River Road takes off from Hwy 96 at Somes Bar and follows the river upstream for 17 miles to Forks of Salmon, an intersection with a few buildings but no services.
 The road is often mildly up and down, but it’s never hard work and no pitch lasts very long.
-Both Mapmyride and RidewithGPS agree the ride has over 3,000 feet of gain, but I don’t know where they are.
+RidewithGPS says the ride has over 3,000 feet of gain, but I don’t know where they are.
 It’s only slightly more work going upstream than it is going downstream.
 The Salmon River is dramatic and grand, and views of it far below you along the route are frequent and excellent.

 The good 7 miles